1

 6

-General Moses Sherman was a key figure in the development of Phoenix and Los Angeles, founding the Valley Bank and electrifying trolley systems in both cities.
-He connected Phoenix’s trolley system to the Santa Fe Railway and later worked to consolidate and electrify Los Angeles's local trolleys.
-Sherman was involved in large land acquisitions, including the purchase of Tejon Ranch, Porter Ranch, and substantial land in Mexico.
-He was also a trustee of USC and Pomona College and co-founded the Los Angeles Steamship Company.
+Moses Sherman, member, was a key figure in the development of Phoenix and Los Angeles.
+He founded the Valley Bank and electrified trolley systems in both cities.
+He connected Phoenix’s Railway to the Santa Fe Railway and worked to consolidate and electrify Los Angeles's local trolleys.
+Sherman also made large land acquisitions, including Tejon Ranch, Porter Ranch, and substantial land in Mexico.
+Additionally, he was a trustee of USC and Pomona College and co-founded the Los Angeles Steamship Company.

 7